Refinancing with Earnest

 In some cases, if your income is low or if you can’t find a job, going on income-driven repayment plans makes sense.
 Your payments are capped so they’re feasible, and you can consolidate your federal student loans so you have a longer term and lower, more manageable payments.

-However, these strategies for handling your student debt can mean more money will be paid in interest charges over time.
-Refinancing to a lower interest rate, on the other hand, can mean thousands of dollars in interest savings over time.
+However, these strategies for handling your student debt can mean more money will be paid in interest charges over the life of the loan.
+Refinancing to a lower interest rate, on the other hand, can mean thousands of dollars in interest savings over the life of your loan.

 According to TICAS, South Dakota graduates have an average debt of $31,362 at the end of a four-year program.
 Our consolidation vs. refinancing calculator can give you an idea of how much you could save by refinancing rather than consolidating your federal student loans.